vipermu/stylegan/README.md

 ##### How to use this code:
-1. Store the images you want to generate in the './images' directory
+1. Store the images you want to generate in the _./images_ directory
-2. Align the images with 'align_images.py' --> python align_images <dir-with-images> <dir-to-store-aligned-images>
+2. Align the images with 'align_images.py' --> _python align_images <dir-with-images> <dir-to-store-aligned-images>_
-    '''
+    ```
         python align_images.py images images
-    '''

-**New scripts for finding your own directions will be realised soon.
-For now you can play with existing ones: smiling, age, gender.**
-**More examples you can find in the [Jupyter notebook](https://github.com/Puzer/stylegan/blob/master/Play_with_latent_directions.ipynb)**

-### Generating latent representation of your images
-You can generate latent representations of your own images using two scripts:
-1) Extract and align faces from images
-> python align_images.py raw_images/ aligned_images/

-2) Find latent representation of aligned images
-> python encode_images.py aligned_images/ generated_images/ latent_representations/

-3) Then you can play with [Jupyter notebook](https://github.com/Puzer/stylegan/blob/master/Play_with_latent_directions.ipynb)

-Feel free to join the research.
-There is still much room for improvement:
-1) Better model for perceptual loss
-2) Is it possible to generate latent representations by using other model instead of direct optimization ?
-(WIP)

-Stay tuned!
+    ```
+    This will store the aligned images in the same _./images_ directory.
+At this point you can delete the old images.
+3. Find the dlatent vectors:
+    ```python train_dlatents.py```
+    This will store the images obtained during the training proces in './outputs' and the dlatent vectors obtained in './dlatents'
+4. Play with the generated faces:
+    ``` python interpolation.py face1 './dlatents/face1.npy' face2 './dlatents/face2.npy' ```
+    This code will save in './results' the images of the interpolation between the vectors of the two selected faces.

 ### Original Readme:
 This repository contains (no longer) official TensorFlow implementation of the following paper: